Man flown to Rochester with injuries; 1 arrested for assault - Albert Lea Tribune

 Man flown to Rochester with injuries; 1 arrested for assault

-A 38-year-old man was arrested Sunday night on assault charges after a reported incident that ended with another man wounded in rural Glenville.
+A 38-year-old man was arrested Sunday night on assault charges after a reported incident in which a man was wounded in rural Glenville.

 According to a news release, the Freeborn County Sheriff’s Office and South Central Drug Investigation Unit responded to 11859 800th Ave. at 8:32 p.m.
 Sunday after receiving a report that someone was in the process of stealing a truck.